carrieprice78/website/content/guides/libguides/using-embedded.md

 weight: 10
 ---

-Both Bootstrap 3.3.0 and Font Awesome 4.7.0 are built-in to LibGuides.
+Both Bootstrap 3.3.7 and Font Awesome 4.7.0 are built-in to LibGuides.
 These are the versions as of March, 2021.

 ## Bootstrap

 * [Bootstrap 3.3.0](https://blog.getbootstrap.com/2014/10/29/bootstrap-3-3-0-released/)

 Bootstrap is an open-source CSS framework that helps users create responsive, device-friendly websites.
-As of March, 2021, version 3.3.0 is built in to the LibGuides and LibGuides CMS platforms.
+As of September, 2023, version 3.3.7 is built in to the LibGuides and LibGuides CMS platforms.
 LibGuides content creators can use components or a Bootstrap grid or table by using the appropriate HTML in their source code.

 Of particular interest are the [Components](https://getbootstrap.com/docs/3.3/components/), which are template-based snippets of code that can be inserted into the HTML of LibGuides.
 To use, view the source code of any rich text/HTML element and paste the component you wish to use.